FederatedAI/FATE/python/fate_client/pipeline/component/README.rst

 Input
 ~~~~~

-``Input`` encapsulates all upper stream input into a component in a FATE job.
+``Input`` encapsulates all upper stream input to a component in a job workflow.
 There are two classes of ``input``: ``data`` and ``model``.
 Not all components have
-both classes of input, and a component may accept only some types of a input class.
+both classes of input, and a component may accept only some types of the class.
 For information on each components' input, check the `list <#component-list>`_ below.

 Here is an example to access a component's input: